Email : email@example.com, Mobile : +919825560186

 What is Buyer’s Credit?

-Buyer’s Credit refers to loans for payment of imports into India arranged on behalf of the importer through an overseas bank.
+Buyer’s Credit refers to loans for payment of imports into India arranged by the importer from a bank or financial institutions outside India.
 Based on letter of undertaking of Importer’s bank, Overseas bank credits the nostro of the importer’s bank which in turn uses the funds to make payment to the Suppliers bank against the import bill.

 Benefits of Buyer’s Credit: